inspired by Martina Bisaz

-I reported on wall calendars in a bit more detail in last month’s blog.
+I reported on wall calendars in a bit more detail in another blog post.
 I wrote about the mountains calendar for my Grandma.
 Well, as I have two Grandmas, I decided to also give my other Grandma a mountain calendar.
 This time a large wall calendar Panorama because the photos are showed off incredibly beautifully with this.
 My Grandma loves my pictures, whether photographed or drawn, she shows them off with great pride to all her visitors every time.
 Now she’ll be able to gush about a new picture every month.
 I think the quality of this calendar is superb.
 The colours, paper, print: everything is brilliant!

 2. Photo mug

 The photo mug can be designed very personally: a mug for the grandparents with a photo of their grandchild or a mug for your partner with a photo of their favourite pet, and even a mug for the godmother with the godchild’s drawings, for example.
-Be creative and think about which motif the person for the gift is really close to.
+Be creative and think about which motif the person for the gift is really attached to.
 Everyone can really make use of a mug.
 I have to admit that I cheated a bit and created the mug for myself with a photo of my cat.
 I love tea and this kind of mug with my Negrito on it is simply a must in my home.
 I wanted to keep it really simple and selected a photo that is not very busy and where virtually just his black head can be seen.
 The light background blends into the white of the mug.
 What I can also imagine works really well as a subject for the mug is to have a simple black and white drawing, sketch or illustration scanned and printed on the mug as a photo.
 You could do this, for example, with children’s drawings and would therefore have a great present for grandparents or godparents.
 The mug is excellent quality, as is the printing too.

 3. Photo display

 I created the photo display for a friend from Ireland.
-She came to visit me this year with her old VW T1 camper van and we went on a spin with our two VW camper vans.
+She visited me me once with her old VW T1 camper van and we went on a spin with our two VW camper vans.
 We surprisingly made it up to the Albula Pass in the snow – and that was in mid-September!
 It wasn’t exactly pleasant driving through the snow with our two vintage campers but it did make for some unforgettable photos one of which I then used for the photo display of her wonderful T1.
 The photo display is ideal for photo memories of family, friends, relatives or pets.
 The display is produced out of a wooden panel with gloss plastic coating and comes with a stable stand: practical for any shelf or workplace.
 The print is very high quality and incredibly sharp.
 I really like it!

 4. Wall decoration